Plaza Nazarenas 144, Cusco, Peru

-It stands to reason that a property in Cusco (also spelled Cuzco) would be chosen to kick up OE's game a notch.
+It stands to reason that a property in Cusco (also spelled Cuzco) would be chosen to kick up Belmond's game a notch.
 The number of luxury hotels and lodges in Inca country — both in the big city and in the Sacred Valley — continues to grow from year to year, driving individual properties to come up with new offerings to maintain a competitive edge.

 Thus, another Palacio Nazarenas innovation is its heated outdoor pool, the first of its kind on the grounds of a hotel in Cusco.
 The pool is located in one of three compact courtyards around which the boutique hotel’s 55 suites are clustered, in a manner that preserves the tranquil atmosphere of what was formerly a private colonial residence (and subsequently, a convent).

 The suites themselves come in four categories, from chica (small) to two master suites, which are up to quadruple the size of the junior suites.
 The ultimate experience in the hotel would have to be in the Nazarenas Suite, with its hand–carved wooden ceiling worthy of the chapel of a nobleman.